-In light of the increased volatility in financial markets, the HKMA will remain vigilant in monitoring and controlling the Fund's credit risk exposure, and will sustain the impetus for better credit risk management practices to support the investment activities of the Fund.
+In 2011, despite the increased volatility in financial markets, the HKMA took effective measures to control its credit risk exposure.
+In light of the rapidly evolving risk environment, the HKMA will remain vigilant in monitoring and managing the Fund's credit risk exposure, and will sustain the impetus for better credit risk management practices to support the investment activities of the Fund.